nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 3.11.
 Revert : `revert`

-Sometimes you wish that you could go back to the beginning, to where you first initiated the application.
+Sometimes you wish that you could go back to the beginning, to when you first initiated the application.

 Let's begin to revert to square one.